General parameters

 Tip

-If no characters are configured in $login_forbidden_chars
+If no characters are configured in $login_forbidden_chars,

 only alphanumeric characters are allowed.